New Zealand Liberation Museum

 New Zealand Liberation Museum (Musée Néo-Zélandais de la Libération, Le Quesnoy France) (Te Arawhata) is a museum located in Le Quesnoy, France.
 The Museum was made to preserve the stories and legacy of the New Zealand soldiers who liberated Le Quesnoy in 1918.

 History

 Le Quesnoy is a fortress town in the Northeast of France.
 The town and its citizens were under German occupation from August 1914 to November 1918.
 On 4 November 1918, as part of the Battle of Sambre, the New Zealand Division arrived at the walls of Le Quesnoy.

-New Zealand troops chose to not fire over the town's fortification, in order to preserve civilian life.
+New Zealand troops chose not to fire over the town's fortification in order to preserve civilian life.
 Instead, creating a smoke screen, New Zealand troops were able to climb, using ladders, over the town's fortifications and successfully enter Le Quesnoy undetected.
 The New Zealand troops outflanked German troops, who eventually surrendered.
-The town and its 1,600 civilians were liberated with no civilian fatalities, however 130 New Zealanders died.
+The town and its 1,600 civilians were liberated with no civilian fatalities; however, 130 New Zealanders died.